Glass Surface Detection: Leveraging Reflection Dynamics in Flash/No-flash Imagery: Experiments

 \subsubsection{Quantitative Comparison}

-As shown in Tab.~\ref{tab:results_subsets}, $15$ State-of-the-art (SOTA) methods \tao{are chosen} from the past five years for \tao{comparing with our method}, including \tao{single image-based} glass surface detection (GSD) methods~\cite{xie2020segmenting,mei2020don,lin2021rich,he2021enhanced,Yan2025ghosting}, \tao{multimodal image-based} GSD methods~\cite{mei2021depth,lin2022semantic,mei2022polarization,huo2023glass,yan2024nrglassnet}, Salient Object Detection (SOD) methods~\cite{zhu2021transfusion,cong2022cir,cong2022does,HENet2024,LASNet2023}, and Mirror Detection (MD) methods~\cite{lin2020progressive,xie2024csfwinformer}.
+As shown in Tab.~\ref{tab:results_subsets}, $19$ State-of-the-art (SOTA) methods \tao{are chosen} from the past five years for \tao{comparing with our method}, including $5$ \tao{single image-based} glass surface detection (GSD) methods~\citep{xie2020segmenting,mei2020don,lin2021rich,he2021enhanced,Yan2025ghosting}, $6$ \tao{multimodal image-based} GSD methods~\citep{mei2021depth,lin2022semantic,mei2022polarization,huo2023glass,yan2024nrglassnet, yan2026when}, $5$ Salient Object Detection (SOD) methods~\citep{zhu2021transfusion,cong2022cir,WaveNet,HENet2024,LASNet2023}, $2$ Mirror Detection (MD) methods~\citep{lin2020progressive,xie2024csfwinformer} and $1$ Semantic Segmentation (SS) vision foundation model~\citep{carion2025sam3}.
 We retrained these methods on our dataset with their codes, models, and corresponding training strategies to ensure a fair comparison.
-For all multimodal methods \tao{listed} in Tab.~\ref{tab:results_subsets}, we use the no-flash image as the RGB input and the flash image as the \tao{image from another modality}.
-For the \tao{other} comparison methods, we only use the no-flash image as the input in the training and inference process.
-The quantitative comparison results demonstrate a significant improvement over the baseline methods in all five evaluation metrics.
-In particular, our method performs better than the second\tao{-best} method RGB-T~\cite{huo2023glass} by IoU: $2.24\%$, $F_{\beta}$: $1.3\%$, MAE: $1.4\%$, BER: $1.9\%$, and ACC: $2.2\%$. \tao{The qualitative results of our method and competing methods evaluated on two multimodal datasets: RGB-T~\cite{huo2023glass} and RGB-NIR~\cite{yan2024nrglassnet} are shown in our supplementary material.}
+For all multi-modal methods \tao{listed} in Tab.~\ref{tab:results_subsets}, we use the no-flash image as the RGB input and the flash image as the \tao{image from another modality}.
+For the \tao{other} comparison methods, we only use the no-flash image as the input in the training and inference process. \lyw{For the most recently proposed vision foundation model SAM3~\citep{carion2025sam3}, we use the text prompt `glass'.} \lywre{The quantitative comparison results demonstrate that our method achieves state-of-the-art performance across all evaluation metrics.
+Notably, our method outperforms previous glass surface detection methods while maintaining considerably lower computational complexity than NightGSD.
+Specifically, it ranks first in IoU (86.46\%), $F_{\beta}$ (0.926), MAE (0.052), and BER (0.053), while achieving the second-best ACC score (0.922), which is only 0.3\% lower than NightGSD (0.925).} \tao{The qualitative results of our method and competing methods evaluated on two multimodal datasets: RGB-T~\citep{huo2023glass} and RGB-NIR~\citep{yan2024nrglassnet} are shown in our supplementary material.}